 Short 1 ABC Jan 60 put

 If the stock’s market price stays flat, both options may expire worthless.
-This would only occur if ABC’s market price was the same as the shared strike price, the best-case scenario for a short straddle.
+That happens when ABC’s market price is exactly the shared strike price at expiration, which is the best-case scenario for a short straddle.

-If the stock’s market price rises, the investor’s call will be assigned (exercised).
-This scenario presents the investor with the most risk as the call obligates the investor to sell shares at the strike price.
-Before this occurs, the investor must purchase the shares at the market price.
-The higher the market price rises, the more expensive it is to acquire the shares (and the larger the loss).
+If the stock’s market price rises, the call will be assigned (exercised).
+This is the most dangerous direction because the short call obligates the investor to sell shares at the strike price.
+If the investor doesn’t already own the shares, they must buy them at the higher market price and then sell at the lower strike price.
+The higher the market price rises, the larger the loss.

-If the stock’s market price falls, the investor’s put will be assigned (exercised).
-This scenario presents the investor with significant risk as the put obligates the investor to buy shares at the strike price.
-The further the market price falls, the more the investor “overpays” for the stock (and the larger the loss).
+If the stock’s market price falls, the put will be assigned (exercised).
+This also creates significant risk because the short put obligates the investor to buy shares at the strike price even though the market price is lower.
+The further the market price falls, the more the investor overpays, and the larger the loss.

-On the surface, a short straddle seems like a risky strategy - and it certainly is.
-With two naked (uncovered) options, the risk potential is significant.
-However, two premiums are received to establish this strategy.
-Therefore, the losses on either option must exceed the combined premiums for the investor to experience an overall loss.
-The investor will likely profit if the stock’s market price doesn’t move dramatically.
+A short straddle is risky because it involves two naked (uncovered) options.
+However, the investor receives two premiums up front.
+Losses must exceed the combined premiums before the investor has an overall loss.
+In other words, the investor is most likely to profit when the stock’s market price doesn’t move dramatically.

 An investor goes short 1 ABC Jan 60 call at $4 and short 1 ABC Jan 60 put at $5 when ABC’s market price is $60.
 What is the gain or loss if ABC’s market rises to $120?